-Full ratchet anti-dilution protection adjusts an investor's conversion price to the lowest price at which the company subsequently issues shares, regardless of how many shares are involved.
+Full ratchet anti-dilution protection adjusts an investor’s conversion price to the lowest price at which the company subsequently issues shares, regardless of how many shares are involved.
 This provides maximum investor protection but can severely impact founders and common stockholders during down rounds.
+The mechanic feeds straight into the conversion ratio of the protected preferred series.

-Full ratchet is the most aggressive form of anti-dilution protection, though rarely used in modern venture capital due to its founder-unfriendly effects.
+Full ratchet is the most aggressive form of anti-dilution protection, rarely used in modern venture capital due to its founder-unfriendly effects.

 What is Full Ratchet Anti-Dilution